sictweb/bti425-2020/notes/angular-heroku-deploy.md

 ### Node.js + Express.js server app

-Create a Node.js + Express.js server app, either from new or from a template that you have.
+Create a Node.js + Express.js server app, either from new (i.e. npm init, and then npm install express), or from a template that you have.
+It needs a server.js file too.

+It will need a git configuration.
+Run the `git init` command to do that.

 It will need a new folder named `public`.
 Copy the several static code assets from the `dist/PROJECTNAME` folder into this new `public` folder.

-It will need a git configuration.
-Run the `git init` command to do that.

 The `server.js` code can be something like the following: